 They are alert and agile dogs built to hunt on mountainous terrain.

-These dogs tend to be entirely independent.
-They are not as people-oriented as western breeds, making them more challenging to train and handle.
+These dogs tend to be independent.
+They are not as people-oriented as Western breeds, making them more challenging to train and handle.

 The Shiba Inu is known for being very clean.
 They tend to groom themselves like cats, licking their paws and legs extensively.
-They are often easier to housebreak and are even described as housebreaking themselves.
+They are often easier to housebreak.

-In many cases, these dogs are independent and not nearly as trainable as many western breeds.
+In many cases, these dogs are not nearly as trainable as many Western breeds.
 However, this doesn’t speak to their overall trainability.
-They would instead follow their reasoning than listen to their owners.
+They would rather follow their reasoning than listen to their owners.

 They may also emit a similar sound during periods of excitement.
 If their owner is gone for a while, it isn’t odd for them to produce this sound upon their return.

 For the most part, this breed is relatively healthy.
-They are an older breed that has not solely been bred for looks alone.
+They are an older breed that is not bred for looks alone.
 They are exceedingly practical animals, and their health shows it.